 Let me introduce myself to those who don’t know me and again to those who do.

 In 2001 I began raising money for the Leukemia and Lymphoma Society ‘Light the Night Walk’ as I am a survivor.
 I was known as the “Cartridge Lady” because I collected and recycled ink and laser cartridges.
 I could barely walk 10 feet without having to rest.
 Each time I visited the LLS, I would push myself to walk another 10 steps or so until I eventually expanded to entire business complexes.
 As a result, I was NV individual fundraiser for 5 years in a row.
 I was diagnosed in 2001 while 6 1/2 months pregnant with my 2nd daughter.
 She is healthy and I continue to live as a survivor.
-My husband, a retired Las Vegas Metropolitan Police Sergeant after 24 years, and I were interviewed when I was pregnant as it was quite the story.
+I was married for nearly 21 years to a now retired Las Vegas Metropolitan Police Sergeant after 24 years.
+We were interviewed when I was pregnant as it was quite the story.
 A police family based organization called FUN (Family Unity Network), which was a group with the LVMPD and a large networked group of friends, and people I had never met before came together and formed meal trains, babysitting schedules, laundry, cleaning, yard work and fundraisers for my family.
 We spent 2 solid years fighting for my life.
 I had very advanced Hodgkin’s Lymphoma, Stage 3B, while pregnant.
 Now I trudge on giving back when I have the opportunities and through OfficerDown.US.

 Over the years, I have enjoyed raising money for different charities, people, and events.
 More often than not, I’ve tried to do so without seeking credit.